Power Systems 1 & 2 Socket Scale-Out Servers

-IBM Power S822L: Affordable and optimised for Linux environments, a two-socket, (up to) 24 POWER8 processor core server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.
+IBM Power S822L: Affordable and optimised for Linux environments, a 2-socket (up to 24 POWER8 processor cores) server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.

 Linux – Extending the value of POWER to industry-standard Linux